SolarBAM404/SolarBAM404/README.md

 - ❓ Ask me about anything related to Discord Bots

-- ⚡ Fun fact: I love using random mythologies god names for projects
+- ⚡ Fun fact: I love using random mythologies' god names for projects

 <br/>